 I will now explain what the patch does:

-• for new Azure users, here it is the fun:
+• for new Azure users, here is the fun:

 Use the following default settings: